NeuralEnsemble/python-neo/doc/source/core.rst

 .. currentmodule:: neo.core

-This figure shows the main data types in Neo:
+This figure shows the main data types in Neo, with the exception of the newly added ImageSequence and RegionOfInterest classes:

 .. image:: images/base_schematic.png
    :height: 500 px